ismailcubuk/ismailcubuk/README.md

 ###

-<p align="center">My deparment is Healthcare Management but I like to software.I decided to continue my life as a software developer.
+<p align="center">My deparment is Healthcare Management but I like to software.
+I decided to continue my life as a software developer.
 I am always very eager to learn more in this field.
 I would like to state that I am extremely devoted and enthusiastic about being effective and fast in business life and that I want to take on the responsibility required by the position with curiosity and enthusiasm.</p>

 ###